Question for you. Are you ready to cut out refined sugar with us for four weeks?

 How do you handle the sugar cravings the first few days?

 The first few days might be the most difficult.
-You’re recalibrating your palate a little bit and toning down what you’re used to in terms of sweetness.
+You’re recalibrating your palate and toning down what you’re used to in terms of sweetness.

 - HEALTHY FAT – make sure your snacks and meals have enough fat.
 For example, dates with peanut butter, or apples with cheese.